pepe2k/u-boot_mod/README.md

     If flashing completes with no errors, you may issue a **reboot** to reboot your router.
 It should start as normal.

-    If the U-Boot partition is broken, and the device is restarted, it becomes a superbrick(especially true for devices like tlwr740 that don't have JTAG).
+**Warning**: if the U-Boot partition is broken and the device is restarted, it becomes a superbrick (especially true for devices like tlwr740 that don't have JTAG).

 How to use it?
 --------------